Your-Opened-Universe/Your-Opened-Universe/README.md

 ---------------The Break Is Over---------------

 # Action Project 1
 Influenced by Chinua Achebe on "What Nigeria Is To Me".
-[High Piority]
+[High Piority] (Coming Soon!)

 # Action Project 2
 Influenced by Nelson Mandela's "Long Walk To Freedom".
-[Medium Piority]
+[Medium Piority] (Coming Soon!)

 # Action Project 3
 Influenced by Bottoms Up! of Ama Nuamah.
-[Low Piority]
+[Low Piority] (Coming Soon!)

 # Action Project 4
 Influenced by Do Not Fear The Past from Zuhura Seng’enge.
-[Outling Piority]
+[Outling Piority] (Coming Soon!)

 # Solution
 If 10 is reversed, it becomes 01, and that's binary.
 Culturally to me, it means 0-Nuts and 1-Bots, 0-Bad and 1-Good, 0-Old and 1-Young.